deis/example-clojure-ring/README.md

 ## Deploy your Application

-Use `git push` to deploy your application.
+Use `git push deis master` to deploy your application.

     $ git push deis master
           Clojure app detected